openstack/keystone-specs/specs/keystone/ocata/shadow-mapping.rst

 - The mapping explicitly references a ``domain_id``, which applies to all objects in the mapping schema (users, projects, and possibly even roles).
   This would allow a domain administrator to control a mapping, without requiring intervention from the cloud operator.
+It is implied that the ``domain_id`` comes from the Identity Provider, which should require a one-to-one relationship with a domain.
+There is work underway in the Ocata release to map existing Identity Providers to a domain.

 - The mapping refers to multiple projects, each with a unique set of role references.
 This implies that the user has those role assignments on each of